 Phase II (on the day of the examination)

-Please download the blank “,” “,” and “” from the announcement webpage on the department’s website.
+Please download the blank “Accreditation Letter,” “Recommendation Letter,” and “Oral Examination Scoring Sheet” from the announcement webpage on the department’s website.
 Prepare a copy of recommendation letter and accreditation letter and have them signed by the advising professor and the oral examination committee members on the day of the examination.
 Prepare copies of the oral examination scoring sheet according to the number of committee members on the day of the examination.
 Retrieve the oral examination receipt list from Miss Liu in the department office on the day of the examination, and bring the accreditation letter to the secretariat of the department office to affix the seal of the department head.

 Phase III (Notes on school leaving application)